Jupyter - How to use Jupyter in your local web browser to crunch data on Fender

 The instructions below we assume you use MobaXterm to connect to Fender as described in SSH config and login to UI via Jumphost for users on Windows.

-- 4: Remote server field: The hostname of the compute node where
+• 4: Remote server field: The hostname of the compute node where jupyter lab is running.

 For Linux & macOS clients